 How to Treat Pasty Butt:

-Treatment is really simple.
-We use a paper towel wet with warm water (using cold water may chill the chick and cause more pasty butt later).
+Like other chick health issues such as curled toes and splay leg, treatment for pasty butt is really simple.
+It only takes a few minutes and a paper towel wet with warm water (using cold water may chill the chick and cause more pasty butt later).

 First things first, you'll need to get a good grip on the chick with one hand.
 Hold it securely as it will feel a little uncomfortable during the process (I mean, wouldn't you?)